 The network works similarly to traveling from point A to point B. It’s not always possible to take a direct path.
 This means you may need to travel from one destination to another via several connecting locations.
 SWIFT works essentially the same way.
 Your money will travel from one country to another, but to do that, often intermediary/correspondent banks are involved.

-SWIFT enables Simplex Banking accounts to accept transactions from all over the world.
+SWIFT enables Simplex Banking accounts to accept and send transactions from/to all over the world.
 However, some locations are still not supported.
 The full list of locations that SWIFT does not support is available here.